 Digital is clearly big news for retail.
 Digital design is a great way to make a retail environment an energising place to be.
 A static digital screen simply saying ‘new season’ next to a display of clothes isn’t enough.
 Benetton has done some great in-store digital signs in the past and I loved their work, but I feel like they could be making more of digital in their stores at the moment.

-Benetton has incredible brand heritage.
+Benetton has an incredible brand heritage.
 They could turn the coloured panels that appear in every store into digital panels, complete with vibrant artistic installations which could display moving phrases like the ‘United Colours of London’.
 They need to look at their brand identity and vision – do they want to talk about their heritage or not?
 And of course personalising each store, like the Miami one, where digital screens could have enhanced that South Beach vibe with art deco references or sun-drenched, beach scenes rolling across the screens, would add to the atmosphere and experience.

 When we worked with Oasis on their flagship Argyle Street store in London, we knew they had a story to tell and digital installations helped us do this.
 We brought tech into the heart of the shopping experience with innovative animations appearing throughout the store.
 This included an iconic digital installation behind the cash desk (encased in period-style window frames) allowing customers to peek into changing seasons in a beautiful digital garden, to a wall full of portraits stretching from floor to ceiling accompanying the journey of the escalator, with many other digital touch points to excite and engage.